jwhritner/SpatioTemporalIntegration3D/README.md

 Description of folders/files in top directory

 psychophysics: Psychophysical data and analysis code to plot the data.
+- Contains a script for generating the main results plots (individual and aggregate results for the temporal and spatial experiments)
+- Contains a script for the bootstrap analysis to compute CIs on the data and aggregate temporal data fits

 helperFunctions: A variety of support functions.